 As a matter of fact, there is a single short runway, about 2 km long, both for arrivals and departures.
 There is no space for mistakes.
 The airport is surrounded by mountains.
 The Meltemi wind is usually strong and the sea is next to the runway.
 So every landing and taking off is a real adventure.
 It demands hand-type flying between mountains, without navigation instruments guidance, and following the airport’s pattern to safety approach.

 There are two main ports on the Island: Vathy, and Karlovassi on the northwestern side of Samos.

 During the summer, the ferries arrive almost daily from Athens, Piraeus, and Thessaloniki.
 Samos is connected with Rhodes, Hios, Lesvos, Ikaria, and a few other neighbouring islands.
 And the port of Pythagorion also serves the local ferries.
 The marina with modern yachts is one kilometre far from the city.

 Getting around Samos Island

 Samos is the eighth largest island in Greece and covers an area of 478 km2.
 More precisely, it is 43 km long and 13 km wide.
 Samos is pretty much a mountainous island and has two large mountains, Ampelos, and Kerkis, with the highest point at 1,434 meters.
 Interestingly, Samos has many freshwater springs.
 Therefore, the vineyards, olives, orange and citrus trees, pine forests, cypresses, plane trees, chestnut trees, and a lot of vegetation is covering the island.

 If you want to explore the island, there are many agencies in which you can rent a car, motorbike or bike.

 Also, there are local KTEL buses that connect the cities and villages.
-But they don’t run so frequently, especially on Sunday and during national holidays.
+But they don’t run so frequently, especially on Sundays and during national holidays.
 So check carefully the bus schedules.
 For example, to reach some particular places or beaches, first, you have to go to Vathy, and then catch a bus from Vathy to a desirable destination.
 The price ticket is from 0.8 to approx. 5 euros depending on routes.
 Or you can take a taxi or go for a walk to the neighbouring beaches.